 - 1. Improvement of regulatory framework for predisposal and disposal of radioactive waste as well as for decommissioning of nuclear and radiological facilities. - 2.
-Elaboration of the National Program for management of radioactive waste and spent nuclear fuel as it is required by radioactive waste Council Directive.
-The strategy for the spent fuel management and for radioactive waste management, including their disposal will be revised and included into the National Program. - 3.
-Getting the siting license for the new near-surface LILW repository by 2014.
-In order to achieve this objective, a lot of activities should be performed such as: - a. carrying out the environmental procedures (SEA, EIA), - b. implementing the pre-operational monitoring program, - c. revising the safety assessment. - 4.
-Reviewing of the preliminary WAC for the new near-surface LILW repository. - 5.
-Establishing a database regarding the National Radioactive Waste Inventory. - 6.
-Elaboration of procedures, purchasing of equipments and training of ANDR personnel to perform external audits to the main waste producers. - 7.
-Development of a preliminary programme for establishing a geological repository along with the cost estimation. - 8.
-Revision of the financial contribution of the waste generators to the funds earmarked for radioactive waste management and for the decommission activities. - 9.
-The preparation of conceptual decommissioning plan for CNE Cernavoda Unit 1 and 2. - 10.
-The completion of the refurbishment of the Radioactive Waste Treatment Plant (STDR) Magurele. - 11.
-The completion of the refurbishment of the Radioactive Waste Treatment Plants (STDR) Pitesti. - 12.
-The completion of the refurbishment of DNDR Baita-Bihor. - 13.
-Repatriation of EK-10 VVR-S spent nuclear fuel into the origin country-Russian Federation, including the final disposal in Russian Federation of the radioactive waste resulted from reprocessing.

-- 14. Closure of the first part of Cetatuia II tailing pond of the Uranium Milling Plant of the Feldioara Subsidiary of the National Uranium Company. - 15.
-Rehabilitation of the sites with sterile rock and low radioactive rock dumps resulted from geological research and mining activities for uranium ores production within the National Uranium Company.
+Elaboration of the National Programme for management of radioactive waste and spent nuclear fuel as it is required by radioactive waste Council Directive 2013/70/EURATOM. - 3.
+Revision of the national strategy for the spent fuel management and for radioactive waste management; the revision shall include the National Program. - 4.
+Getting the siting license for the new near-surface LILW repository.
+In order to achieve this objective, a lot of activities should be performed such as: - a. carrying out the environmental procedures (SEA, EIA), - b. implementing the pre-operational monitoring program, - c. revising the safety assessment. - 5.
+Maintaining an updated database on the National Radioactive Waste Inventory. - 6.
+Development of a preliminary programme for establishing a geological repository along with the cost estimation. - 7.
+Revision of the financial contribution of the waste generators to the funds earmarked for radioactive waste management and for the decommission activities. - 8.
+Commissioning of the Experimental Pilot Installation for Separation of Deuterium and Tritium at ICSI Rm.
+Valcea. - 9.
+Design, siting, construction, commissioning and operation of Cernavoda Tritium Removal Facility. - 10.
+Closure of the first part of Cetatuia II tailing pond of the Uranium Milling Plant of the Feldioara Subsidiary of the National Uranium Company. - 11.
+Continuation of rehabilitation of the sites with sterile rock and low radioactive rock dumps resulted from geological research and mining activities for uranium ores production within the National Uranium Company. - 12.
+Continuation of decommissioning activities of VVR-S research reactor by IFIN-HH, Magurele.